🚗 Autonomous Driving¶

 -

-Ghost-FWL introduces the first large-scale mobile full-waveform LiDAR dataset (24K frames, 7.5 billion peak-level annotations) and proposes FWL-MAE, a self-supervised pretraining framework for ghost detection and removal, reducing SLAM trajectory error by over 66% and cutting 3D detection false positive rates by 50×.
+Ghost-FWL introduces the first large-scale mobile full-waveform LiDAR dataset (24K frames, 7.5 billion peak-level annotations) and designs the FWL-MAE self-supervised pre-training framework to achieve ghost detection and removal, reducing SLAM trajectory errors by over 66% and 3D detection false positive rates by 50 times.

 - HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation